 Participants are assembled in teams by age to augment peer-to-peer relationships.

-One or two student-counselors are assigned to each group to lead, train and care for participants.
+Two or three student-counselors are assigned to each group to lead, train and care for participants.

 Each team is given work assignment to fulfill the daily duties required to keep the camp running smoothly

 Daily age-appropriate classes are offered with a curriculum emphasizing character enrichment.

 Daily games are planned to encourage teamwork, strategy and physical education.